Puente de España: Puente Grande

-The first bridge to ever cross the Pasig River was the Puente Grande, a ten-span bridge opened in 1630 by the Spanish colonial government.
-Work on the bridge started in 1626 during the term of Spanish Governor Fernando de Silva, who reported that the city had decided to build a stone bridge over the river.
-The beam bridge connected Intramuros and with the business district of Binondo, making travel across the river easier and faster than the ferry service that existed before.
-The bridge was completed in 1630, under the term of Juan Niño de Tabora.
-The bridge was built without cost to the treasury, as the Sangleys (Chinese) had paid for it as it relieved them of ferryboat charges.
+The first bridge to cross the Pasig River was the Puente Grande, a ten-span bridge opened in 1630 by the Spanish colonial government.
+Work on the bridge started in 1626 during the term of Spanish Governor-General Fernándo de Silva, who reported that the city had decided to build a stone bridge over the river.
+The beam bridge connected Intramuros and the Binondo business district, making travel across the river easier and faster than the ferry service that existed before.
+The bridge was completed in 1630 under Juan Niño de Tabora.
+The bridge was built without cost to the treasury, as the Sangleys (Chinese) had paid for it because it relieved them of ferryboat charges.

 Bridge design

 Construction work was directed by the Recollect priest Lucas de Jesus María.
-The bridge as built consisted of stone piers and a wooden superstructure.
+The bridge, as built, consisted of stone piers and a wooden superstructure.
 At the south end of the bridge was a structure called Fortín y Mira (small fort and look-out).
 Its use was to guard this approach to the city as part of the defense of Manila.
 The wooden superstructure, besides being more easily and cheaply built, had a military value in that communications between the two parts of the city, as divided by the river, could be easily and quickly destroyed by destroying the woodwork.
 This was done during an insurrection of the Chinese in 1638.

 Construction of the bridge

 The engineering work of the bridge is credited to Antonio Herrera, an Augustinian friar.
-To expose the river bed, Herrera diverted half of the water of the river into the moats and esteros (canals) that existed along the east and south fronts of the walled city, and then cut a channel from the west end of the moat, on the south (near Paseo de Luneta) to the sea.
+To expose the river bed, Herrera diverted half of the water of the river into the moats and esteros (canals) that existed along the east and south fronts of the walled city and then cut a channel from the west end of the moat on the south (near Paseo de Luneta) to the sea.
 By building heavy dikes, he removed the water from a part of the river bed, which permitted the construction of the piers for half of the bridge.
 The same plan was followed for the piers of the other half.
-The piers were built of a local stone, known locally as Guadalupe adobe stone named from where the stones were quarried (now Brgy.
-Guadalupe Viejo in Makati); its formation being a volcanic tuff.
+The piers were built of a local stone, known locally as Guadalupe adobe stone, named from where the stones were quarried (now Brgy.
+Guadalupe Viejo in Makati), its formation being a volcanic tuff.

 Puente de Piedra

 In 1814, the wooden superstructures were replaced with stone arches and the stone piers were strengthened.
 The bridge was also called Puente de Piedra (Stone Bridge), while the old name remained popular.
 The earthquake of 3 June 1863, one of the strongest to hit the Philippines, levelled most of Manila.
-The bridge was damaged when the central piers of the bridge sank.
+The bridge was damaged when its central piers sank.